spena64/Project-S.U.M.O/artifacts/architecture.md

 # Scalability

 # Interoperability
-We plan to use a Firebase database where user data will be stored
+We will be using a Firebase database and storing data by client/server database system

 # Internationalization/Localization